-- o Design and construct all pedestrian facilities in accordance with the Federal Americans with Disabilities Act (ADA) and its implementing regulations.
-The ADA requires all pedestrian facilities that access public and commercial buildings and services to accommodate people with disabilities. - o Provide bicycle accommodations through on-street bicycle lanes or enhanced bicycle facilities. - Provide bicycle storage facilities in transit stations and encourage bike and scooter share programs to locate stations or designated parking nearby. - Design Guideline 1.2.6: Provide public spaces within transit station areas that are pedestrian friendly and welcoming for residents, workers, and transit riders. - o Provide amenities in TOD public spaces such as comfortable places for sitting, shade and landscaping, attractive lighting, water features, and public art - · Locate commercial-retail uses in a manner that is convenient and safe to access from public spaces in station areas
+- o Interconnect streets to provide multiple opportunities for access and circulation, and provide sidewalks on both sides of streets. - Maximize pedestrian safety at street crossings through the timing of walk signal phases and the construction of curb extensions ("bulbouts").
+Provide pedestrian medians in wide or heavily traveled roadways. - Design and construct all pedestrian facilities in accordance with the Federal Americans with Disabilities Act (ADA) and its implementing regulations.
+The ADA requires all pedestrian facilities that access public and commercial buildings and services to accommodate people with disabilities. - o Provide bicycle accommodations through on-street bicycle lanes or enhanced bicycle facilities. - o Provide bicycle storage facilities in transit stations and encourage bike share programs (such as Bublr Bikes). - Design Guideline 1.2.6: Provide public spaces within transit station areas that are pedestrian friendly and welcoming for residents, workers, and transit riders. - Provide amenities in TOD public spaces such as comfortable places for sitting, shade and landscaping, attractive lighting, water features, and public art - Locate commercial-retail uses in a manner that is convenient and safe to access from public spaces in station areas

-Public Plaza Near a Rapid Transit Station
+Public Plaza Near a Rapid Transit Station Credit: SEWRPC

-- Recommendation 1.3: Focus new development in areas that can be efficiently served by essential municipal facilities and services - Design Guideline 1.3.1: Compact urban development allows for efficient and cost effective provision of urban services.
+Recommendation 1.3: Focus new development in areas that can be efficiently served by essential municipal facilities and services

+• Design Guideline 1.3.1: Compact urban development allows for efficient and cost effective provision of urban services.
 Compact residential development can be achieved through the following allocations of land:

-Recom mended Urban Residential Developme ent Recommended Urban Residential Density Category Residential Area (acres per 100 dwelling units) Residential Area Plus Supporting Land Uses (acres per 100 dwelling units) Mixed-Use City Center (18.0 or more dwelling units per net acre) Less than 6.0 Less than 9.0 Mixed-Use Traditional Neighborhood (7.0 to 17.9 dwelling units per net acre) 6.0-14.9 9.0-19.9 Small Lot Traditional Neighborhood (4.4 to 6.9 dwelling units per net acre) 15.0-22.9 20.0-30.9
+Recommended Urban Reside ential Development ^d Recommended Urban Residential Density Category Residential Area (acres per 100 dwelling units)° Residential Area Plus Supporting Land Uses (acres per 100 dwelling units) ^f Mixed-Use City Center (18.0 or more dwelling units per net acre) Less than 6.0 Less than 9.0 Mixed-Use Traditional Neighborhood (7.0 to 17.9 dwelling units per net acre) 6.0-14.9 9.0-19.9 Small Lot Traditional Neighborhood (4.4 to 6.9 dwelling units per net acre) 15.0-22.9 20.0-30.9

 - Design Guideline 1.3.2: Conserving and revitalizing existing urban areas enhances their viability and desirability as places to live, work, recreate, and participate in cultural activities.
 Such efforts maximize the use of existing public infrastructure and public service systems and moderate the amount of agricultural and other open space land converted to urban use to accommodate growth in the Regional population and economy.
-To the extent practicable, the additional urban land necessary to accommodate this growth should be met by: - o Redeveloping, as appropriate, older, underutilized urban areas that are in need of revitalization - Infilling undeveloped land within existing urban service areas
+To the extent practicable, the additional urban land necessary to accommodate this growth should be met by: - o Redeveloping, as appropriate, older, underutilized urban areas that are need of revitalization - o Infilling undeveloped land within existing urban service areas